Impact

 Risk and Exploitability

-The CVSS score of 7.5 reflects a high severity for a denial‑of‑service flaw.
-No EPSS data is available, and the vulnerability is not listed in the CISA KEV catalog, so the likelihood of exploitation in the wild is uncertain.
+The CVSS score of 7.5 indicates a high‑severity denial‑of‑service flaw.
+The EPSS score is < 1%, and the vulnerability is not listed in the CISA KEV catalog, so the likelihood of exploitation in the wild is uncertain.
 The likely attack vector is an attacker supplying a deeply nested JSON configuration that is processed by Envoy, causing the stack overflow during object destruction.
 A malformed configuration could lead to a crash and service disruption.

 OpenCVE Enrichment